 Dr. Zywicki’s has been a key contributor to multiple statewide initiatives.
 He was a member of the NJDOE Elementary and Secondary Education Act Advisory Council and was one of the co-authors of the NJDOE Model Curriculum.
 In 2015, he served on the Governor's Standards Review English Language Arts Committee that tailored the Student Learning Standards to meet the needs of New Jersey’s students.

 Dr. Zywicki has taught graduate level courses at Montclair State University, Saint Peter’s University, and Rutgers University.
 He is a regular presenter for the Foundation for Educational Administration on project-based learning, multi-tiered systems of support, and digital leadership.
-Through Rutgers University’s Center for Effective School Practices, he has been a consultant to PK-12 administrations on technology integration and organizational leadership.
+Through Rutgers University’s Center for Effective School Practices, he has been a consultant to dozens of PK-12 administrative teams on technology integration and organizational leadership.
 Dr. Zywicki is an active member of the New Jersey Association of School Administrators, New Jersey Association for Supervision and Curriculum Development, and the International Society for Technology in Education.
 Dr. Zywicki blogs and leverages social media to engage students, parents, and community members.
 He can be followed on Twitter at @ZywickiR.

 Dr. Zywicki is a graduate of Rutgers College of Rutgers University (B.A.) and Saint Peter’s University’s Caulfield School of Education (Ed.D., M.A.).
 Dr. Zywicki’s dissertation was the first ever evaluation of New Jersey's permanent Interdistrict School Choice Program.
 Dr. Zywicki and his wife, Melanie, have four children.